Scottish Divorce Services from £49

 In Scotland there are four grounds upon which to base an action of divorce: adultery, unreasonable behaviour, separation for two years with the consent of both partners and separation for five years without the consent of the other party.

-This service is for couples who have children under the age of 16, you will be required to follow the ordinary procedure.
+The Ordinary divorce procedure service is for couples who have children under the age of 16, you will be required to follow the ordinary procedure which our Scottish divorce expert will help you with for just £195.

 Adultery in Scotland

-Everyone knows what adultery is.
-The law defines it as voluntary sexual intercourse between a married person and a person of the opposite sex not being the married partner.
+The law defines adultery as voluntary sexual intercourse between a married person and a person of the opposite sex not being the married partner.
 The judicial definition is quite bizarre.
-Adultery requires 'physical contact with an alien and unlawful sexual organ.'
+Adultery requires 'physical contact with an alien and unlawful sexual organ'.

 One of the difficulties with this ground is obtaining the proof.
 The Scottish Executive propose to get rid of this category altogether.